corgibytes/freshli-cli/README.md

 ```
 ## Working with the DevContainer

-This project has uses DevContainer to assist with creating a full configured development environment.
+This project uses DevContainer to assist with creating a full configured development environment.

 There are two paths to working with this DevContainer setup.